bizrateinsights/aws-lambda-automation-archetype/README.md

 7) Add a TTL rule on the `automation-results` and `automation-screenshot` buckets for two weeks.

 7) Set up an SQS FIFO queue named `automation-lambda.fifo`.
 Hook it up to the lambda input, and set the lambda to process exactly one sqs message per lambda.

-8) Set up all other values in the `meta.properties` file.
-Ensure they are correct.
+Set up the name in the `meta.properties` file.

-9) Change the slack url in the request handler if needed.
+8) If you desire slack integration, set up the slack hook url for an existing slack bot in the `meta.properties` file.

-10) Rename any methods/classes as needed.

-11) Test run your framework - there should be two test successes and one test failure.
+9) Test run your framework - there should be two test successes and one test failure.
 Continue with local setup if you wish to develop on your native machine!

 Note: It is recommended you rename and update the classes and methods as suited for your needs.
-If you want to add more test classes with Junit tests, ensure your test classes end in "_Test.java".
+If you want to add more test classes with Junit tests, ensure your test classes end in `_Test.java`.
 This is so the reflections library can properly detect and run your tests.

 # Local Setup: